ericwq/nvide/README.md

 ## Introduction

-`nvide` is a Lua, C/C++, Java, Rust and Golang IDE.
-It combined project [ericwq/golangIDE](https://github.com/ericwq/golangIDE) and project [ericwq/gccIDE](https://github.com/ericwq/gccIDE) into one: `nvide`.
-It inherits version number from [ericwq/golangIDE](https://github.com/ericwq/golangIDE).`nvide` is based on [Lazy.nvim](https://www.lazyvim.org/), with additional packages and custom configuration.
+`nvide` is a Lua, C/C++, Java, Golang and Rust IDE.
+It origin from project [ericwq/golangIDE](https://github.com/ericwq/golangIDE) and project [ericwq/gccIDE](https://github.com/ericwq/gccIDE) into one: `nvide`.
+It inherits version number from [ericwq/golangIDE](https://github.com/ericwq/golangIDE).
+Start from version 0.9, `nvide` is based on [Lazy.nvim](https://www.lazyvim.org/), with additional packages and custom configuration.

 ### Files description